...

 Frequently Ask Questions

 Motivational interviewing (MI) is a collaborative approach that helps clients explore and resolve ambivalence about change.
-It empowers them to make positive life decisions aligned with their values and goals.
+It empowers them to make informed, positive life decisions that align with their values and goals.

 What Is the Primary Goal of Motivational Interviewing?

 The primary goal of MI is to build a foundation of intrinsic motivation for change.
-It aims to help people identify their own reasons for making positive life changes, rather than having those reasons imposed upon them by others.
-MI guides people in exploring their ambivalence, clarifying their values, and developing a plan for change that aligns with their personal goals and desires.
+It helps people find their own reasons for making positive life changes.
+This is better than having others decide for them.
+MI helps people explore their mixed feelings.
+It clarifies their values and creates a change plan.
+This plan matches their personal goals and desires.

 What Is Motivational Interviewing Therapy?

 Motivational interviewing therapy is a collaborative, goal-oriented counseling approach that helps clients resolve ambivalence and make positive changes in their lives.
 It’s based on the principles of expressing empathy, developing discrepancy, rolling with resistance, and supporting self-efficacy.
-In MI therapy, the therapist serves as a supportive guide, using open-ended questions, reflective listening, and affirmations to help people explore their motivations, values, and goals.
+In MI therapy, the therapist acts as a helpful guide.
+They use open-ended questions, reflective listening, and affirmations to facilitate effective communication.
+This helps people explore their motivations, values, and goals.

 What Differentiates Motivational Interviewing From Person-Centered Therapy?

 While both MI and person-centered therapy emphasize a non-judgmental, empathetic approach, there are some key differences.
-Person-centered therapy focuses primarily on creating a supportive, accepting environment for clients to explore their feelings and experiences.
+Person-centered therapy primarily focuses on creating a supportive and accepting environment for clients to explore their feelings and experiences.
 In contrast, MI adds a goal-oriented component, actively guiding clients toward positive change.
-MI also places greater emphasis on exploring and resolving ambivalence, helping people develop discrepancy between their current behaviors and desired goals.
+MI also focuses more on exploring and resolving mixed feelings.
+It helps people see the gap between their current actions and their goals.

 “You’re born for a purpose!!”
 Motivational Mental Health Quotes.
 Best Quotes about Mental Health.

-Getting mental health and addiction treatment is crucial because it allows you to regain control of your life and break free from the destructive cycle of addiction.
-It’s a chance to reclaim your physical and mental health, restore relationships, and rebuild your future.
+Getting mental health and addiction treatment is important.
+It helps you take back control of your life.
+It also helps you break free from the harmful cycle of addiction.
+It’s an opportunity to reclaim your physical and mental well-being, repair relationships, and forge a brighter future.

 The treatment provides you with the necessary tools, support, and guidance to address the underlying causes of your addiction.
 By addressing these root issues, you can develop healthier coping mechanisms and strategies for long-term recovery.